Russell-Waterhouse/blog/content/post/haskell-2-teachings.md

 breaking the protocol.

-## Principle 8: Adheres to the Style Guide of the Project
+### Principle 8: Adheres to the Style Guide of the Project

-If your project requires javadoc-style comments, unit tests for all of your business logic, and proper logging and monitoring set up, then the code that you submit in a PR to that project should contain javadoc-style comments, unit thests for all of your business logic, and proper logging and monitoring.
+If your project requires javadoc-style comments, unit tests for all of your business logic, and proper logging and monitoring set up, then the code that you submit in a PR to that project should contain javadoc-style comments, unit tests for all of your business logic, and proper logging and monitoring.

+Now, you may not like the style guide of the project, and you may disagree with it.
+You may even be right.
+But a single pull request is no place to challenge that style guide.
+The place to challenge that style guide is in a meeting with the repository maintainers present and data backing up your position.

+Also, a consistent code base is worth something, so until you can make a coherent and convincing case that breaking this consistency has a better value than consistency, keep the consistency.

-## Principle 9: Makes You Proud to Show it to Your Peers
+### Principle 9: Makes You Proud to Show it to Your Peers

 This is the last catchall principle.
 You should not be proud of code littered with TODO comments.
 Business logic code without any regression tests should bring you shame.